Worship on Sunday, FAQ

 Everyone is Welcome in Worship!

-Worship services are one of the ways we come together in community to remind ourselves of our aspirations, hopes and dreams.
-Worship services also provide a time for comfort and reflection.
-During our time together we celebrate being alive alongside the challenge of knowing we will die one day.
+Sunday services are one way we gather in community to remind ourselves of our highest aspirations.
+These services provide a time for comfort, challenge, and reflection.
+During our time together we celebrate being alive alongside the challenge of knowing we will one day die.
 We choose to share the journey of our lives together as we embrace our different beliefs, knowing we share common principles and seek the greater good of all.

 Assisted listening devices are available from the ushers.
 ASL and a Braille hymnal may be available with advanced notice.